 “On the directive of the Supreme Court, the SIT was to investigate the two FIRs filed by the girl’s father and by my client.
 Yet, the SIT seems to have believed only the fabricated charges that the girl has levelled against Swamiji.
 No reasons have been given for the arrest till now.
 However, when my client is produced before the sessions court today, the reason will have to be stated in writing,” Singh told THE WEEK.

-The two FIRs Singh refers to are those of kidnapping and criminal intimidation filed by the father of Miss A (the name given to the rape survivor by the Supreme Court) and of extortion filed on behalf of Chinmayanand.
+The two FIRs Singh refers to are those of kidnapping and criminal intimidation filed by the victim's father and of extortion filed on behalf of Chinmayanand.

-The student, who had gone missing on August 24 after posting a video on her social media page alleging that a ‘big swami’ had destroyed her life and that of many other girls.
+The student had gone missing on August 24 after posting a video on her social media page alleging that a ‘big swami’ had destroyed her life and that of many other girls.
 She had appealed to “Modiji and Yogiji” to help her.
-On August 30, Miss A was recovered from Rajasthan.
+On August 30, the victim was recovered from Rajasthan.
 She had subsequently given a pen drive with 43 videos as evidence to the SIT.

-On September 16, Miss A had recorded her statement in front of a magistrate under Section 164 of the CrPC.
+On September 16, she had recorded her statement in front of a magistrate under Section 164 of the CrPC.